pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part2.md

 Notice the *on: [push]* indicates the action will be run on a push event within the repository.
 The commit of the hello-action.yml is a push event that triggered the action.

-The runner is an application that executes the GitHub Actions jobs as defined in the GitHub Actions workflow.
-The runner can be hosted as in this example; the runner *runs-on* an ubuntu environment.
+The runner is an application that executes the jobs as defined in the GitHub Actions workflow.
+In this case, the runner is hosted (by GitHub) and the runner runs-on an ubuntu environment.
 (See the GitHub documentation for self-hosted runner.)

 The following image shows the execution of the steps in the workflow.
 Troubleshooting is facilitated by walking through the steps as execution occurs.
 <img src="../images/bash-go-run.png" alt="bash go run">